 Lighting is an extensive subject and can be quite technical.
-The key to answering lighting questions correctly on each exam section —IDFX, IDPX, or PRAC 2.0 — is to understand the different lighting systems.
+The key to answering lighting questions correctly on each exam section —IDFX, IDPX, or PRAC— is understanding the different lighting systems.

-Low-voltage fixtures require a larger sized transformer to “step down” the voltage from 120 to 12 volts.
+Low-voltage fixtures require a transformer to “step down” the voltage from 120 to 12 volts.
 But they also tend to be smaller in size and have more control of the beam spread.

-Low voltage lighting can include incandescents like MR16s (usually a halogen, or type of incandescent) and LEDs
+Low voltage lighting can include incandescents like MR16s (usually a halogen or incandescent) and LEDs.

 Different light systems direct or throw light into space in different patterns or directions.
-You should be able to choose based upon whether the purpose of the lighting is decorative, task, or fill – ambient lighting.
+The best choice is based upon whether the purpose of the lighting is decorative, task, or fill/ambient lighting.

 You'll need to be familiar with each type listed below and the scenarios where each is appropriate to enhance the functions of the space.

 You'll need to be familiar with how each type of lamping (bulb type) is designated, color rendering, cost, efficiency, and pros/cons of these light source types: